UNDP's approach to sustainable procurement for health products

 With increased experience and lessons learned on medicines packaging optimization, UNDP’s approach could be replicated into national procurement systems and by other players in health procurement.

 CO2 emissions reporting and reduction

 Monitoring, measuring, reporting health product transportation’s CO2 footprints and rethinking procurement planning and transport help reduce environmental impact and gain cost efficiencies.

 UNDP is committed to reducing its CO2 footprint including the CO2 footprint of health procurement to reduce climate change impact.
 UNDP collects and reports on CO2 data from specified long-term agreements to measure, monitor and reduce CO2 impacts in partnership with freight forwarders.
-All collected data is captured as business intelligence analytics and is visualized through a dashboard that is monitored on a quarterly basis.
+All collected data are captured as business intelligence analytics and visualized through a dashboard that is monitored on a quarterly basis.
 The UNDP procurement planning capacity engagement and data provided by UNDP Country Offices is also used to switch to more efficient freight options that provide reduced emissions per shipment, which has led towards significant CO2 reductions and freight cost savings.